 We commit to upholding the following values in our work.

-Diversity and inclusion -- America is a vastly diverse community.
-We commit to honoring visible and invisible differences in our work, so that each man may bring his unique gifts.
-We are committed to fighting against racism, homophobia, transphobia, ableism, and agism.
+Diversity & Inclusion -- We commit to honoring visible and invisible differences in our work, so that each man may bring his unique gifts.
+We are committed to fighting against racism, classism, homophobia, transphobia, ableism, and agism.

 Honoring the Voices of Women -- We believe in the unique power and force of women and commit to celebrating, empowering, and supporting them.

-Being and Becoming -- We accept that we are all flawed and in process.
+Being & Becoming -- We accept that we are all flawed and in process.
+We try to stay mindful of where we are and where we are going.

 Evolving Masculinities -- There is no single definition of masculinity, and no best form.
 Each man is responsible for uncovering and defining the masculinity that serves him best.